thejsdevsite/jsdev/content/blog/what-is-hoisting-and-how-it-works-in-javascript/index.md

 All function and variable _declarations_ are hoisted to the top of their scope, while variable declarations are processed ahead of function declarations; which is why you can call functions with yet-to-be-declared variables, and get an `undefined` error.

-However, there is a rather large caveat.
-When _initializing_ a variable, that hasn't yet been declared yet, the variable is hoisted to the global scope when it is executed, rather than hoisted to its scope, say the function it's being initialized in.
+However, there is a caveat.
+When _initializing_ a variable, that hasn't yet been declared yet, the variable is hoisted to the global scope when it is executed, rather than hoisted to its scope, like the function it's being initialized in.
 This _only_ happens on execution, not at compile time.

 ```javascript
 function doSomething() {